w3c/mediasession/explainer.md

-If we consider each page as an application, it is straightforward that each page has only one `MediaSession`, and the page takes full responsibility of setting the media metadata and responds to media controls.
+If we consider each page as an application, it is straightforward that each page has only one `MediaSession`, and the page takes full responsibility of setting the media metadata and responds to media control actions.
 In this way, we can make `MediaSession` a global object, and it is not user-constructible.
 For this we provide a partial interface to the Navigator object:

 ```javascript
 partial interface Navigator {